 The demand for safe, sustainable accommodation needs deliberate action urgently because this has a direct effect on students’ academic success.This year, in the ANC’s January 8 Statement, President Cyril Ramaphosa mentioned that the party is committed to ensuring that in expanding fee-free education for students from poor and working-class backgrounds it will include accommodation, transport and study materials for qualifying students at public colleges and universities.

 The challenge of not having accommodation fit for students to learn and live in is worrisome.
 This shortage of proper student housing needs immediate attention because it contributes to the underperformance of students, which is reflected in the drop-out rate.
 Student housing should be more than just the provision of beds; it should create living, learning and social communities.

-Lebogang Tiego Legodi is completing her master’s at the University of Limpopo and is an associate at the Auwal Socio-Economic Research Institute.
-These are her own views
+Lebogang Tiego Legodi is completing his master’s at the University of Limpopo and is an associate at the Auwal Socio-Economic Research Institute.
+These are his own views